telerik/kendo-angular-universal-demo/README.md

 In this sample app we are using Bootstrap along with the Kendo UI theme that was specifically created for Bootstrap v4 integration.

 Let's install the Kendo UI theme by running `npm install -S @telerik/kendo-theme-bootstrap`.
-And in the `app.component.ts` file you can include the scss file that will load your styles using the `stylesUrl` configuration.

-In the scss file that we will use to bundle our styles, we can import all the styles that will be used along the application.
+Create a `app.style.scss` file that we will use to bundle our style.
 For example:

     @import "custom";
     @import '~bootstrap/scss/bootstrap';
     @import '~@telerik/kendo-theme-bootstrap/dist/all';
     @import 'dashboard.style';

+Then register the file in your `app.component` `@Component` directive `styleUrls: ['./app.style.scss']`.

 If we run the app now, we will get an error message that states we need to have the appropriate loaders.
-So let's add our loaders in the `webpack.config.js` file:
+Let's add our loaders in the `webpack.config.js` file:
 `{test: /\.scss$/, loaders: ['raw-loader', 'sass'},`

 When we run the application this time, we should be able to see the styles loaded as part of the `<head>` section of the application.

 #### Fetch Data for the Server-Rendered View

 In the `backend/db.ts` file we will need to implement a request to fetch the data that will be used for the server-rendered part of the application from our API - in this case the GitHub API.
+We will:

-We will install [request](https://github.com/request/request) which is a simplified HTTP request client by running `npm i -S request` from the console.
-And then in the `get()` method of the `backend/db.ts` file we will implement our logic to fetch data from GitHub using promises for the data and the total number of issues, this will be needed a little later - for the Grid's paging.
-The implementation can be seen [here](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/backend/db.ts).
+* Install [request](https://github.com/request/request) which is a simplified HTTP request client by running `npm i -S request` from the console
+* We will implement our logic to fetch data from GitHub in the `get()` method of [backend/db.ts](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/backend/db.ts)

 #### Caching